fastly/compute-js-static-publish/MIGRATING.md

 };
 ```

-* A new key, `server`, has been added to group configurations that pertain to Publisher Server.
+* A new key, `server`, was added to the group configurations that pertain to Publisher Server.

 To migrate this file, you'll need to make the following changes: